 The following publications held by the Battye Library are highly recommended.
 Although these publications do not deal with student names they can provide assistance in tracing teachers whereabouts and in identifying opening and closing dates for particular schools.

 - Schools and Staffing / Education Department, (1970-1996).

 - Western Australian Schools 1830-1980 / John Rikkers, (1984)

 Contains details of teachers such as names and where they taught, as well as opening and closing dates for schools.

 State Records Office staff at the Enquiry Desk can provide additional information on the range of education and school related records available from within the State Records Office collection.
-For more information contact us by telephone on (08) 9427 3600, by facsimile on (08) 9427 3368, via email at email@example.com or in person.
+For more information contact us by telephone on (08) 9427 3600, via email at firstname.lastname@example.org or in person.